enormandeau/barque/README.md

 # Barque

+![Barque](https://raw.githubusercontent.com/enormandeau/barque/master/00_archive/barque.png)

 **Barque** was developed by Eric Normandeau in Louis Bernatchez's laboratory.

-![Barque](https://raw.githubusercontent.com/enormandeau/barque/master/00_archive/barque.png)

-See licence information at the end of this file.
+Please see licence information at the end of this file.

 ## TODO